Heidemann-Consulting/Team-Intelligence-Platform/docs/tip-phase3-rituals-and-practices.md

     2.  **Option Development (30-45 min):**
         * Create an `OptionDevelopment_DecisionID_YYYY-MM-DD` TIP Document using `Template_OptionDevelopment_Phase3`.
         * Team brainstorms options and documents them.
-        * (Optional) To generate AI options, a team member prepares a TIP Document with the problem statement and context, then runs a `TIP-Workflow-GenerateDecisionOptions-Phase3`.
+        * (Optional) To generate AI options, a team member prepares a TIP Document with the problem statement and context, then runs a `GenerateDecisionOptions`.
 The output options are manually copied into the `OptionDevelopment_DecisionID_YYYY-MM-DD` document.
     3.  **Structured Evaluation (30-45 min):**
         * Create a `StructuredEvaluation_DecisionID_YYYY-MM-DD` TIP Document using `Template_StructuredEvaluation_Phase3`.
         * Team manually scores options against criteria.
-        * (Optional) For bias identification or sensitivity analysis, relevant sections of the evaluation document can be used as input to a `TIP-Workflow-AnalyzeDecisionFactors-Phase3`.
+        * (Optional) For bias identification or sensitivity analysis, relevant sections of the evaluation document can be used as input to a `AnalyzeDecisionFactors`.
 Results are manually integrated.
     4.  **Decision Finalization (15-30 min):**
         * Create a `DecisionFinalization_DecisionID_YYYY-MM-DD` TIP Document using `Template_DecisionFinalization_Phase3`.
 * **Tools:** TIP for document management and workflow execution.
 Manual data entry and synthesis are crucial.
 * **Workflows (Admin-created, conceptual):**
-    * `TIP-Workflow-GenerateDecisionOptions-Phase3`: Input: Problem statement, criteria, context (in a TIP doc).
+    * `GenerateDecisionOptions`: Input: Problem statement, criteria, context (in a TIP doc).
 Output: List of potential options.
-    * `TIP-Workflow-AnalyzeDecisionFactors-Phase3`: Input: Options, criteria, scores, potential biases (in a TIP doc).
+    * `AnalyzeDecisionFactors`: Input: Options, criteria, scores, potential biases (in a TIP doc).
 Output: Analysis of factors, potential biases.
 * **Artifacts (TIP Documents):**
     * `DecisionInitialization_DecisionID_YYYY-MM-DD`
     * `OptionDevelopment_DecisionID_YYYY-MM-DD`